V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 runs.
 If you see a cut start to deteriorate, it is most likely the machine loosening up or a tool that is dull.
 Sadly enough, the machine loosening up will cause the tool to dull.

-If things do start to loosen up over time, my current philosophy is to reinstall the fastener with Loctite but do not over tighten.
+If things do start to loosen up over time, best practice is to reinstall the fastener with Loctite but do not over tighten.

 Follow the original assembly instructions.
-From my understanding, cranking up the torque on the screws creates more stress in the PLA which in turn causes more creep or relaxation in the material.
-And this is accelerated by the surrounding temperature in the environment.
+Cranking up the torque on the screws creates more stress in the PLA which in turn causes more creep or relaxation in the material, and this is accelerated by the surrounding temperature in the environment.
+Proper torque on the bolts and screws is better than tighter.

 ## Depth of Cut

-If you have the right tool, not too aggressive cut width, and reasonable feed rates that all match the router RPM, then the only limitation to go deeper and deeper is machine deflection.
-This is another double edge sword.
+If you have the right tool, proper cut width, and reasonable feed rates that all match the router RPM, then the only limitation to go deeper and deeper is machine rigidity.
 Deeper cuts are actually better for the process.
 The more material in contact with the flutes spreads the force of cutting into more of the tool.
 This increases tool life.